I’ve always considered Dr. Russo to be the ‘father of cannabis research.’

 Published October 2018, Frontiers in Integrative Neuroscience

-In one of his more recent works, Dr. Russo explores the potential of cannabis-based medicines for the treatment of neurological disorders.
+Further, in one of his more recent works, Dr. Russo explores the potential of cannabis-based medicines for the treatment of neurological disorders.
 Because this is a broad topic, Russo pays particular attention to five issues.
-These issues include: intractable epilepsy, brain tumors, Parkinson disease, Alzheimer disease, and traumatic brain injury, and chronic traumatic encephalopathy.
+These issues include: intractable epilepsy, brain tumors, Parkinson’s disease, Alzheimer’s disease, and traumatic brain injury, and chronic traumatic encephalopathy.

 His review of the literature concluded, “The inherent polypharmaceutical properties of cannabis botanicals offer distinct advantages over the current single-target pharmaceutical model and portend to revolutionize neurological treatment into a new reality of effective interventional and even preventative treatment.”

 Published January 2018, European Journal of Internal Medicine

 Moreover, another piece, which I have used frequently in my own work, is a discussion on what we know and don’t know about dosing cannabis.
 Russo, emphatically frustrated, states that the “ignorance of cannabis pharmacology and therapeutics has become untenable.”

 Above all, Russo attempts to piece together the bits and pieces of valuable intel sourced from across medical research.
 Because Russo tries to understand how to dose cannabis in safe, consistent, and accurate ways, his work is an invaluable resource for healthcare providers and studious medical cannabis patients.

 Finally, it’s worth noting that these are only the tip of the iceberg when it comes to Ethan Russo’s lengthy career working with the plant.
 Certainly he has a unique perspective.
 It is one that I’ve come to value as I research and write about medical cannabis on a near-daily basis.
 While incredible research leaders, like Ethan Russo may not be the most visible faces of cannabis, he truly is a modern day medical hero.